rumkin/plant/packages/plant/readme.md

 ---

+## Comparison

+Plant is mostly the same as Koa but it has its' own differences.

 ### Difference from Koa

-Plant tries to be more lightweight like connect and has simple interface like express.
+Plant is trying to be more lightweight like Connect and to have complete interface like Express.
 It uses async cascades like in Koa, but plant's context has other nature.
-Plant's context is customizable but isolated.
-It passed with `next` call:
+Plant's context is plain object (not a special one) and it could be modified while moving through cascade but only for underlaying handlers:

 ```javascript
 async function sendVersion({res, v}) {